flauwekeul/honeycomb/README.md

 ### Bugs

-5. Shape directions only make sense for pointy hexes.
-Flat hexes are rotated clockwise, rotating their directions clockwise as well.
-6. Remove tiny gaps between SVG's.
-Seems to be a rounding issue.
+1. Get `babel-polyfill` (or `babel-runtime`?) to work with `babel-preset-env`, preferably without including a bazillion unused polyfills in the dist...
+1. Docs: find a way to link modules together.
+Currently, methods of the factory functions doesn't seem to belong to their factory functions (in the context of jsdoc).
+This bug is nasty, tried lots of things already...

 ### Features

-#### Views

-1. Add SCSS files and compile them to CSS for `Views.DOM`.
-2. Make the `div` that the hex template is wrapped in configurable.
-3. Separate Views into separate modules (in lib/views/<view name>.js)
-4. Hex views should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
-5. Fix duplication between de Views.
+1. Use either "compass" or numbered directions, not both.
+1. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
+This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
-6. Make it an option to filter overlapping hexes when multiple shapes are rendered.
+1. Make it an option to filter overlapping hexes when multiple shapes are rendered.

-#### Docs

-1. Find a way to link modules together.
-Currently, methods of the factory functions doesn't seem to belong to their factory functions (in the context of jsdoc).
+1. More examples in docs.
+Preferably examples that show code *and* the results.
+Still looking for a tool that does this.
-2. Shiny github.io pages 😎
+1. Shiny github.io pages 😎

-#### Other

-4. Add possibility to create individual hexes with different size/orientation/origin/template.
-5. Expose `Hex` (and `ORIENTATIONS`) via Honeycomb API.
-6. Add helper to easily fall back to a hex's prototype.
-7. Use either "compass" or numbered directions, not both.
-8. Grid shape methods should return Sets (or Maps?) instead of arrays
+1. View should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
-9. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
+1. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
-10. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
+1. Add possibility to create individual hexes with different size/orientation/origin/template.
+1. Add helper to easily fall back to a hex's prototype.

 ### Refactorings

+1. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).
-6. Update code (and tests) of `Point` to be more consice with other modules.
+1. Update code (and tests) of `Point` to be more consice with other modules.
-7. Reduce coupling between tests and implementation by testing paths, instead of specific calls to methods?
-8. Moar examples!
+1. Grid shape methods should return Sets instead of arrays.
-9. Put tests in same directory as the code they're testing?
+1. Put tests in same directory as the code they're testing?
-10. Replace Webpack by Rollup, because it's supposed to be [more suitable for libraries](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c).